 - In the event that the parties of this agreement, either individually or collectively, are held responsible for damages or the costs of a legal process undertaken by a third party as a result of the authors’ actions under points 1, 2, 3, 4 and 5, the authors agree to release the publisher from the claims of the third party and to indemnify the publisher for any loss, expense or damage.

 Authors will retain the copyright for their intellectual work.
 Contributors who publish with this journal agree to the following license and copyright agreement:

 - Authors retain copyright and grant the journal an exclusive right of first publication in paper and electronic form.
-The work is distributed under the Creative Commons Attribution-No Derivative Works License (CC BY-ND 3.0 DE), which allows others to share the work with an acknowledgement of the work’s authorship and initial publication in this journal.
+The work is distributed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0), which allows others to share the work with an acknowledgement of the work’s authorship and initial publication in this journal.
 However, the work will not be altered or transformed.
 The license is valid for both electronic and paper copies.

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal’s published version of the work (for example, post it to an institutional repository or publish it in a book), provided that ‘Aethiopica’ is acknowledged as the original place of publication.

 - Authors grant ‘Aethiopica’ commercial rights to produce hardcopy volumes of the journal for sale to libraries and individuals, as well as to integrate the work, its title, and its abstract in databases, abstracting and indexing services, and other similar information sources.

 The legal code of the Commons Attribution-ShareAlike 4.0 International License (in German, Namensnennung - Share Alike 4.0 Deutschland)